 Operating income is a non-GAAP financial measure that adjusts net income for the following non-operating items:

-- Gains on sales of available-for-sale securities
+- Gains/losses on sales of available-for-sale securities

-- Provision for loan losses
+- Provision for loan loss expense

 - Provision for income taxes